sangres.com sangres.com

 When the Hells Canyon National Recreation Area was first established, the National Forest Service was given jurisdiction, and recreational use was to be the dominant use of the region.
 However, the Forest Service has allowed the clear-cutting of many thousands of acres in the Recreation Area even though Congress specifically prohibited that form (and volume) of logging here.

-Photo of Hells Canyon courtesy of X-Weinzar, CCA ShareAlike 3.0 License
+Photo of Hells Canyon Dam courtesy of the Bureau of Reclamation

 Photo of the Seven Devils Mountains courtesy of the National Forest Service.